upadhyayprakash/PieAndAIWebinar/README.md

 		- Taking the model out of production without damanging other linked systems.
 		- Test the model UNDO.

-Thanks to each speakers (Brian, Sebastian, Billy, Mia, Chris) for covering your insights.
+Thanks to each speakers (Brian, Sebastian, Billy, Mia, Chris, Clendaniel) for covering your insights.